 We do not have in effect any general plan that provides for change-in-control payments to our executive officers.
 Our employment agreements with Morris Goldfarb and Sammy Aaron contain change-in-control provisions.
-In addition, in June 2008, our Compensation Committee approved the terms of executive transition agreements, containing change-in-control provisions, between us and Wayne S. Miller and us and Jeanette Nostra.
+In addition, in June 2008, our Compensation Committee approved the terms of executive transition agreements, containing change-in-control provisions, with each of Wayne S. Miller and Jeanette Nostra.
 These provisions are discussed under "Potential Payments Upon Termination or Change-in-Control" below.
 We do not have any severance or change in control arrangements with Neal S. Nackman.